FDA logo

 What is the Rare & Ready Coalition?

-Rare & Ready: A Genetic Coalition are advocates who push for state policies that mitigate Medicaid program hurdles to ensure that patients with rare and genetic conditions get access to the care they need.
+The Rare & Ready Coalition ensures that patients with rare and genetic conditions get access to the care they need, when they need it.
 Rare & Ready welcomes EVERYONE to join us!
 Whether you are a patient, caregiver, healthcare provider or member of a patient advocacy group, your voice matters.
-Together we can change Medicaid policy to get the access we need now.
+It costs nothing to join, and your level of involvement is completely up to you.

 Our Members